About the Healthcare Interpreting Certificate Program

 Are you interested in bridging communication barriers and promoting health equity through language access?
 Learn the skills needed to become a certified healthcare interpreter or a qualified bilingual staff working in dual roles.

-The Healthcare Interpreting (HCI) Certificate is a 17-unit program designed to train bilingual and bicultural students to become linguistically and culturally competent interpreters who can function effectively and efficiently in a variety of health and community settings.
+The Healthcare Interpreting (HCI) Certificate is a 17-unit program designed to prepare bilingual and bicultural students to become linguistically and culturally competent interpreters who can function effectively and efficiently in a variety of health and community settings.
 This is done through academic preparation, practical skills training, and service in community-based health settings.
 The certificate candidates learn basic medical knowledge, intercultural communication skills, interpreting skills, related code of ethics and interpreter standards of practice.

 The HCI Certificate Program has graduated students in 12 different languages since its inception in 1997.
 These include Arabic, Amharic, Burmese, Cantonese, Mandarin, Mongolian, Japanese, Korean, Spanish, Russian, Vietnamese, and Tigrinya.
 Each cohort will have a mix of different language groups.
 We encourage all language communities to apply, especially, the languages of lesser diffusion.
 Students learn theory in lectures and practice in language labs with expert language coaches.
 This program is not for Sign Language interpreters as they have different certification requirements.